-- Celiac disease - although no clear link has been completely agreed on.
-Researchers reported that the most common reasons for seeking medical help among patients with celiac disease were amnesia, confusion and personality changes.
+- Celiac disease - although no clear link has been completely agreed on, researchers report that people with celiac disease commonly seek medical help for amnesia, confusion, and personality changes.

 - Oxygen deprivation - any illness or situation which undermines the supply of oxygen to the brain, such as a heart attack, respiratory distress, or carbon monoxide poisoning.

 - Some medications - such as the sleeping drug, Ambien.

 - Subarachnoid hemorrhage - bleeding in the area between the skull and the brain.

 - A brain tumor that lies in a part of the brain important for memory.